kristinallarsen/cloud-ear/_posts/2025-07-01-georeferencing-IIIF-to-leaflet-tutorial.md

   - I downloaded the whole "lib" directory from the repository below and uploaded it to my "leaflet" repository.
 I'm sure there's a better way to do this :)
   - [Transparency slider code Leaflet Plugin](https://github.com/lizardtechblog/Leaflet.OpacityControls/tree/master)

-Start building the html for your page.
-Here's my html through the end of the <head>
+### Start building the html for your page
+Here is my html for the page through the end of the <head> section.
 *Note that the links to Leaflet CSS and JS are absolute links to their server, whie the CSS and JS for the opacity slider are relative links to my local installation of fhe files.*

 ```